swiftlang/swift-foundation/Proposals/0023-progress-manager.md

 }
 ```

-In the case in which we need to receive a `Progress` instance and add it as a child to a `ProgressManager` parent, we can use the interop method `subprogress(assigningCount: to:)`.
+In the case in which we need to receive a `Progress` instance and add it as a child to a `ProgressManager` parent, we can use the interop method `assign(count: to:)`.

 An example of how this can be used to compose a `ProgressManager` tree with a top-level `ProgressManager` is as follows: